see ROSE O’TOOLE

 JANE ONLEY (d.1585)

 Jane Onley was the daughter of John Onley of Catesby, Northamptonshire (1463-1538) and Jane Smyth (d. before 1537).
 Her father wrote his will on November 11, 1537 and it was proved on May 16, 1538.
-In it, he expressed his hope that his daughter Jane would marry his ward, Edward Browne, but later in the same document indicated that Richard Cotton was his second choice.
+In it, he expressed his hope that his daughter Jane would marry his ward, Edward Browne, but later in the same document indicated that Richard Cotton of Warblington and Bedhampton, Hampshire (d.
+October 2,1556) was his second choice.
 Jane was to receive £200 on her wedding day.
-She married Sir Richard Cotton of Warblington and Bedhampton, Hamphire (d.
-October 2,1556), a gentleman who was at one time comptroller of the household of the Princesses Mary and Elizabeth, daughters of Henry VIII, shortly after her father’s death.
-Their six sons included George (1538-1610), a recusant, and Henry (c.1545-1615), a godson of Queen Elizabeth, who became Bishop of Salisbury.
-There were also three daughters.
+Shortly after her father’s death, she married Cotton, a gentleman who was at one time comptroller of the household of the Princesses Mary and Elizabeth, daughters of Henry VIII.
+Their six sons and three daughters included George (1538-1610), a recusant, and Henry (c.1545-1615), a godson of Queen Elizabeth, who became Bishop of Salisbury.
 In her will, proved on November 17, 1585, Jane mentions a ring given to her by Marie of Guise, queen of Scotland.

 see CORDELL ANNESLEY